Welcome to Biomedical Engineering!

 Congratulations on being offered admission to the Institute of Biomedical Engineering!
 We look forward to welcoming you to exciting academic and co-curricular learning opportunities.
 In preparation for welcoming you, we’re carefully considering the implications that the COVID-19 pandemic will have on the Fall term’s learning environment.
 This is a stressful time for everyone – a time of many questions, challenges and uncertainties.
-We're committed to finding ways to allow newly enrolled students, including international students, to begin their studies at the University of Toronto in the 2020-21 academic year, regardless of potential restrictions that may be in place in September.
+We're committed to finding ways to allow newly enrolled students, including international students, to begin their studies at the University of Toronto, regardless of potential restrictions that may be in place in September.
 Your health and the health of the community remain our priorities during this pandemic and throughout the gradual lifting of restrictions.
 We would very much like to return to in-person education in September, but if our public health officials recommend against this, we will continue to deliver educational content remotely.
 As a world-class university, we have high-quality resources available to instructors and students, allowing effective teaching and learning in remote environments.
 Our outstanding faculty members will continue to work with students, offering the high quality of teaching and mentorship for which U of T is known.

 The Division of Student Life will provide remote opportunities to orient you to university life, help to develop a sense of community, and bolster your personal health and well-being.
 For international students, the Centre for International Experiences provides high-quality programming to welcome you to Canada and the University of Toronto.
 Although there is uncertainty today about the extent of disruption we face, we’re well-equipped and committed to providing you with an exceptional graduate student experience.